 -

-Volunteers provide assistance with the day-to-day care of dogs (of all ages) boarding at our campus and breeding stock dogs.
-Tasks include playing with dogs to provide stress relief, cleaning (urine, feces), monitoring and documenting canine activity/behavior, laundering towels and bedding.
+Volunteers provide assistance with the day-to-day care of dogs (of all ages) of dogs on our campus.
+Tasks include playing with dogs to provide stress relief, monitoring and documenting canine activity/behavior, laundering towels and bedding and cleaning.
 Volunteers may also be asked to assist paid team members with feeding and medicating dogs as well as regular collection of stool samples for testing.

 We work with large breed dogs such as Labrador retrievers, golden retrievers and German shepherds.
+Handling our dogs is not like handling a family pet; volunteers will be instructed on how to handle the dogs according to Leader Dog guidelines.
 The dogs are not always well-behaved and can be "mouthy."
 There is a risk of being jumped on (adult dogs can reach up to 80 pounds); therefore, all volunteers must be strong, capable, confident and have excellent balance.
-Handling our dogs is not like handling family pets; volunteers will be instructed and required to handle the dogs according to Leader Dog guidelines.

-For time commitments and qualifications, please visit and apply at the link below:
+For more information, please visit and apply at the link below:

 https://www.volgistics.com/ex/portal.dll/ap?AP=1681741652